microsoft/pxt-adafruit/docs/lessons/zoomer/quiz.md

 <br/>

-## 3. After storing the acceleration in a variable, write the code to show acceleration on the BBC micro:bit as a number.
+## 3. After storing the acceleration in a variable, write the code to show acceleration on the @boardname@ as a number.

 <br/>